 Distance: 6 miles

 Put in on the west bank of the river near the intersection of Routes 93 & 58.
-Cartop launch only.
+Cartop launch is always possible and launching a small jonboat is possible when flooding conditions don’t create large sandy areas at this access site.
 A one-mile backwater from Fields Dam, an old woolen mill, immediately greets the boater after launching.
-This slow water yields good catches of smallmouth bass and muskellunge.
+This slow water yields good catches of Smallmouth Bass, Redbreast Sunfish, and Spotted Bass.
 Portage the dam on the right side before continuing your journey to Bridle Creek.
-With the entry of Fox Creek just below the dam, an occasional trophy brown or rainbow trout can be hooked.
+With the entry of Fox Creek just below the dam, an occasional trophy Brown or Rainbow Trout can be hooked.
 Easy riffles and scenic countryside can be experienced on this float.
 Take out on the left bank prior to the Route 601 crossing at Bridle Creek.

 Distance: 10 miles

 This is the float for whitewater enthusiasts.
 Put in at Bridle Creek landing off Route 601 about 1.5 miles south of Bridle Creek community.
 The river spills over four sets of ledges to create some Class II and III rapids.
 For those who prefer to bypass such action, Penitentiary Shoals should be portaged on the left and Big Island Falls (near the north Carolina line) can be portaged from the right side.
-Fast water and big rock outcroppings always spell big smallmouth bass and flathead catfish.
+Fast water and big rock outcroppings always spell big Smallmouth b Bass and Flathead Catfish.
 Take the opportunity to pull your craft up on a cobble bar or an island and fish with jigs or spinnerbaits around the ample structure.
-Exit the river on the left side just beyond the Route 21 bridge.
+Exit the river on the left side just beyond the Route 21 bridge or reduce your float by about 3 miles by taking out at the North Carolina Wildlife Resources Commission paddling access below the Farmers Fish Camp (State Route 1345) bridge in Allegheny County, NC on the right side of the river.

 Distance: 12 miles

 This is a trip for those in love with flat water and gorgeous scenery.
-Put in about three miles south of the town of Independence off Rout 21.
+Put in about three miles south of the town of Independence off Route 21.
 Be sure you get an early start or you will be doing more paddling than fishing.
 Short easy riffles and a few sharp ledges characterize all the fast water you will experience.
-Try casting into the numerous pockets for lively spotted bass action and near the grass beds for rock bass.
-Takeout is on the right side of the river just under the Route 58 bridge.
+Try casting into the numerous pockets for lively Spotted Bass action and near the grass beds for Rock Bass.
+Takeout is on the right side of the river just past the Route 58 bridge.

 Distance: 8.5 miles